britram/draft-trammell-tcpm-spin/draft-trammell-ippm-spin.md

 signal to TCP includes a simple fallback mechanism.
 The client sets NEXT_SPIN to 1 and NEXT_VEC to 0 on its initial SYN.
 If this SYN is lost, the client disables generation of the signal for the life of the connection.

+A cursory initial evaluation presented in {{IMC-SPIN}} suggests that the deployability of a latency spin signal in the reserved bits of TCP is on the order of equivalent to the deployability of a latency spin signal carried in a newly-defined experimental TCP option {{?RFC6694}}.

 # Discussion